Kylie Jenner Talks Plastic Surgery & Her Face Transformation

 Kylie Jenner’s rumored plastic surgery procedures often keep fans talking about her changing face.
-However, the Keeping Up With the Kardashians star is now opening about her transformation, and the surgery rumors.
+However, the Keeping Up With the Kardashians star is now opening about her transformation and the surgery rumors.

 According to the Daily Mail, Kylie Jenner recently sat down for an interview with Paper Magazine, where she dished on her changing looks, and why people think she’s gone under the knife to completely reconstruct her face since her younger days.

-Jenner claims that while she had had a few minor procedures done, that she has never officially gone under the knife to alter her appearance, stating that makeup and fillers are the reason why her face has transformed so much over the years.
-“It’s fillers.
-I’m not denying that,” Kylie said.
+Jenner claims that while she has had a few minor procedures done, she has never officially gone under the knife to alter her appearance, She stated that makeup and fillers are the reason why her face has transformed so much over the years.

 “People think I fully went under the knife and completely reconstructed my face, which is completely false.
 I’m terrified!
 I would never.
 They don’t understand what good hair and makeup and, like, fillers, can really do,” Jenner added.